MrForExample/Path-to-AMI/src/content/posts/2/index.md

 ![](image_9.png)

-What’s the next most exciting research directions for BitNet to evolve?
+What are the next most exciting research directions for BitNet to evolve?
 To build 1-bit sparse networks with only 2 bits {-1, 0} or {0, 1}?
-To deploy LLMs on edge and mobile devices.
+To deploy LLMs on edge and mobile devices?
 Or create specific hardware just for 1-bit LLMs to replace the use of GPU and boost efficiency by 100x?

 **In any case, make sure to get excited as we entering The Era of 1-bit AI.**